Quick Summary

 How the system works in detail →

 Think of your calcium-bone system like a kitchen.
 Vitamin D is the main light switch that lets you see (absorb calcium).
 But the switch won't work unless the circuit is complete—magnesium is the wiring and power.
-When magnesium status is good, your liver and kidneys turn vitamin D into its active form, your gut pulls in more calcium, and PTH doesn't have to overreact.
+When magnesium status is good, your liver and kidneys vitamin D into its active form, your gut pulls in more calcium, and PTH doesn't have to overreact.
 The result is steadier calcium, stronger bones, and fewer surprises.
 [3][6][7]

 How to Take This Combination